SengitU/ugurcan.sengit/content/posts/constructors-in-scala-48.md

 }
 ```

 Yes, we can even decide if the field is private or not.
-Scala doesn't push developers to use this syntax, so if you don't like the syntax, you are still be able to build your constructors with auxiliary constructors.
-Does the merging constructor with the definition of class violates separation of concerns?
+Scala doesn't push developers to use this syntax, so if you don't like the syntax, you will still be able to build your constructors with auxiliary constructors.
+Does the merging constructor with the definition of class violate separation of concerns?
 I don't know, but I like this syntax.
 Besides, React also violates separation of concerns to a certain degree by combining HTML and Javascript.